jamie-ralph/data-career-analysis/README.md

 #### Age

-Overall the median age of the sample was NA.
+The median age of the sample was 31.
 The distributions of ages were similar for data analysts and data scientists.
 There was no clear relationship between age and salary for either group.

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->